nats-io/nats-architecture-and-design/adr/ADR-42.md

  3. Store the new pinned `nuid`
  4. Deliver the message to the new pinned client with the ID set
  5. Create an advisory that a new pinned client was picked
- 6. Respond with a 4xx header to any pulls, including waiting ones, that have a different ID set.
-Client that received this error will clear the ID and pull with no ID
+ 6. Respond with a `423` status reply to any pulls, including waiting ones, that supply an `id` field whose value does not match the new pin.
+The client that receives this error will clear its stored ID and issue subsequent pull requests with no ID set so it remains in the candidate pool.

+A pull request that omits the `id` field while another client is pinned is **not** rejected.
+The server keeps it on the waiting queue as a standby candidate; if the current pin is cleared (via `PriorityTimeout` expiry or an UNPIN call) and the standby pull is still active, that pull is eligible to become the next pinned client following the flow above.
+The `423` response is therefore reserved for the unambiguous "stale or wrong ID" case — pulls that explicitly set `id` to a value other than the current pin.

 If no pulls from the pinned client are received within `PriorityTimeout` the server will switch again using the same flow as above.
 The pinned timeout only resets back to `PriorityTimeout` if the pinned client starts a new pull request